bootstrap-vue/bootstrap-vue/src/icons/README.md

 }
 ```

-If you are only using the BootstrapVue icons or `IconsPlugin` in your project, you can also just
+If you are using _only_ the BootstrapVue icons or `IconsPlugin` in your project, you can also just
-import the required icons CSS:
+import the required icons CSS, rather than the full Bootstrap and BootstrapVue SCSS/CSS.

 ```js
 import { IconsPlugin } from 'bootstrap-vue'